 Understanding FDA Enforcement in the Supplement Industry

 The FDA’s increased enforcement activity in the bodybuilding supplement space stems from several factors that every serious athlete should understand.
-Unlike prescription medications, dietary supplements operate under the Dietary Supplement Health and Education Act (DSHEA) of 1994, which places the burden of safety on manufacturers rather than requiring pre-market approval from the FDA.
+Unlike prescription medications, dietary supplements operate under the Dietary Supplement Health and Education Act (DSHEA) of 1994, which places the burden of safety on manufacturers rather than requiring pre-market approval from the fda.

-This regulatory framework means that while supplements can reach the market more quickly, the FDA retains the authority to investigate and take action against companies that violate Good Manufacturing Practices (GMPs) or make unsubstantiated health claims.
+This regulatory framework means that while supplements can reach the market more quickly, the fda retains the authority to investigate and take action against companies that violate Good Manufacturing Practices (GMPs) or make unsubstantiated health claims.
 Recent raids typically focus on facilities suspected of:

 - Manufacturing products with undeclared pharmaceutical ingredients